-- Nitrogen (N) fertiliser, chemical and organic (including dirty water), must not be allowed to directly or indirectly enter a waterway or water contained in underground strata. - N fertiliser, chemical and organic (with the exception of farmyard manure and dirty water), must not be applied to land during the closed spreading periods.
-There are additional land management requirements on derogated farms. - All N fertilisers, chemical and organic, must be applied in accordance with the land application restrictions as specified in the Action Programme. - N fertiliser application must not exceed crop requirement.
+- Nitrogen (N) fertiliser, chemical and organic (including dirty water), must not be allowed to directly or indirectly enter a waterway or water contained in underground strata. - N fertiliser, chemical and organic (with the exception of dirty water), must not be applied to land during the closed spreading periods.
+In addition to the closed spreading periods for chemical nitrogen fertiliser and organic manures, from 2011, farm yard manure is subject to a closed spreading period from 31 October until 31 January each year.
+There are additional land management requirements on farms that have nitrate derogations. - All N fertilisers, chemical and organic, must be applied in accordance with the land application restrictions as specified in the Action Programme. - N fertiliser application must not exceed crop requirement.
 Additional action is required on derogated farms. - Nitrogen from livestock manure on non-derogated farms must not exceed 170kg N/ha/yr and Nitrogen from grazing livestock manure on derogated farms must not exceed 250kg N/ha/yr.
-Additional action is required on derogated farms. - All livestock manures must be stored in accordance with the livestock manure storage requirements as specified in the Nitrates Action Programme Regulations. - All farms must carry out crop and soil management to minimise soil erosion and nutrient run-off.
-Additional action is required on derogated farms. - Adequate farm records must be kept and made available for inspection, upon request, covering a minimum period of five years or from the operational date of the NAP Regulations (1 January 2007) designation, whichever is lesser, covering a range of information including cropping, livestock numbers, and the use of nitrogen fertilisers and organic manures.
+Additional action is required on derogated farms. - All livestock manure and silage effluent must be collected, stored and managed in accordance with the livestock manure storage requirements specified in the Nitrates Action Programme Regulations. - All farms must carry out crop and soil management to minimise soil erosion and nutrient run-off.
+Additional action is required on derogated farms. - Adequate farm records must be kept and made available for inspection, upon request, covering a minimum period of five years or from the operational date of the NAP Regulations (1 January 20073) designation, whichever is lesser, covering a range of information including cropping, livestock numbers, and the use of nitrogen fertilisers and organic manures.
 Additional action is required on derogated farms. - Derogated farms must not exceed a surplus of 10kg phosphorus per hectare per year on a derogated holding. - You must comply with the terms of a notice served under the NAP Regulations.